trys/trysv4/content/blog/coding-with-contracts-api.md

 }
 ```

-This is so much more readable and confident.
-We glean this confidence from a **contract**.
+## API contracts

+The above is more common sense than contractual, so let's move on to that...

-For an API, a contract can come in two forms:
+An API contract tends to come in two forms: a schema, and documentation.

-- Schema
-- Documentation

 A live schema will surface _exactly_ what the API is expecting to send & receive, but it'll often be in a code-y format and not overly readable.
+It's often used within an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) to keep a database in sync with API models.
+[Sequelize](http://docs.sequelizejs.com/) and [TypeORM](https://github.com/typeorm/typeorm) are pretty common choices.

-Documentation is great, assuming it is kept up to date.
-Much like a pattern library, as soon as it goes stale, it's useless.
+Documentation is great, assuming it's kept up to date.
+Much like a pattern library, it's useless the minute it gets stale.
 It needs to become both part of the project culture, and part of the codebase itself.
 Colocating documentation with code is a great way to increase the chances of documentation accuracy.
 Tools like [Swagger](https://swagger.io) and [JSDoc](http://usejsdoc.org/) can help with this.

-Where a schema will answer the **what** and **how** questions, documentation can provide context, answering the **whys**.
+Where a schema will answer the **what** questions, documentation examples answer **how** and can also provide context for the **why**'s.

-## Adding confidence to your API
+Clear product specifications also really help.
+If backend, frontend, and design are all working from the same pre-agreed specs, and the feature intention is clear, the room for errors is reduced.

 [GraphQL](https://graphql.org/) is a super-interesting development in this field.
 Not only is it a fresh way to interact with a data source, it acts as hybrid of schema and documentation.
 Furthermore, the schema is shared between client and server, providing even greater levels of confidence to both parties.

+## Increasing confidence with Typescript

 [Typescript](https://www.typescriptlang.org/) can also help in the quest for contract confidence.
 By defining [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html), you can describe the shape of the many arbitrary objects that float around a codebase.
 Here's an interface example: